NjlsShade/aggredexwiki/astronomical/planet/earth.md

 title: Earth
 description: A planet in the Sol Star System
 published: 1
-date: 2019-08-13T03:29:35.182Z
+date: 2019-08-13T03:34:32.097Z
 tags:
 ---

 # About
-Located in the [Sol Star System](/astronomical/star-system/sol-star-system), Earth is the third planet in the barycenter orbit with [Sol](/astronomical/star/sol), it completes its orbit in about `365.26 days`, or one [Earth year].
+Located in the [Sol Star System](/astronomical/star-system/sol-star-system), Earth is the third planet in the [barycenter](/mematics/measurement/barycenter) [orbit] with [Sol](/astronomical/star/sol), it completes its orbit in about `365.26 days`, or one [Earth year].
 Earth is the only known celestial object to harbor life and is believed to be over `4.5 billion years` old.

 While Earth is only the fifth largest planet in the solar system, it is the only world in our solar system with liquid water on the surface.
 Just slightly larger than nearby Venus, Earth is the biggest of the four planets closest to the Sun, all of which are made of rock and metal.